Our Research Lab Is Planet Earth

-Research within Environmental & Sustainability Studies (ESS) reflects the coming together of modern technology with our age-old planet.
-We investigate ways to strike a harmonious balance between improving the quality of life and honoring humankind’s responsibility to natural resources.
+Research within Environmental & Sustainability Studies (ESS) investigates ways to strike a harmonious balance between improving the quality of life and honoring humankind’s responsibility to natural resources.

-ESS faculty members are active in a variety of research focus areas.
-Learn more about their efforts below.
+ESS faculty members are active in various research focus areas.

 Environmental Sciences & Engineering

 Enhancing the quality of life by applying scientific and engineering principles to the natural environment is at the heart of this research.
 We study ways to improve air and water quality, manage waste in its various forms, improve crop yields, develop better consumer products, and make more efficient use of resources.

 At the intersection of human interaction and the natural environment is environmental philosophy and history.
 Students investigate how relationships between people and nature are defined, examine the question of moral obligation, explore the value of resources within societies, and consider the rights of non-humans.